mitodl/mitxonline/sheets/dev-setup.md

 ### Usage

-In production, we have webhooks (also known as "file watches") set up to make a request to xPRO so we can automatically execute some logic when a spreadsheet changes.
+In production, we have webhooks (also known as "file watches") set up to make a request to MITx Online so we can automatically execute some logic when a spreadsheet changes.
 You can set those up locally too, but it's probably easier just to use the management commands.

 Here's an example workflow for making a request for enrollment codes and assigning them: